How to File LLC Taxes in New York? (Step by Step Guide)

 Reading taxes receipt for New York LLC taxes

-LLCs in New York are taxed as pass-through entities.
-The tax responsibility passes to its members and their personal tax returns.
+New York LLCs are taxed as pass-through entities.
+That means the tax responsibility flows directly to the members, who report it on their personal tax returns.

 State Taxes for New York LLCs

-Drawing from our firsthand experience, we've come to understand that state taxes for New York LLCs depend on the structure of the LLC.
+From our firsthand experience working through New York filings, state taxes depend entirely on the structure of the LLC.

 Essentially, LLCs file taxes depending on their classification by the Internal Revenue Service (IRS) at the federal level, then flow through to the New York Department of Taxation and Finance.